 Ms. Alicia has been with ALC for 10 years and has worked in child care for over 20 years.
 In her spare time, Ms. Alicia loves spending time with her family, swimming and traveling—especially on cruises.
 Ms. Alicia has always loved working with children—first her own, then volunteering at schools and now at ALC.

 ALC has two state-funded Pre-K classrooms focusing on language and literacy, including phonemic awareness, science, math and early writing skills.
 The Pre-K program is 6.5 hours of learning—from 8:30 a.m. to 3 p.m.
-Extra instruction for our Pre-K children include science, sports skills and Spanish.
+Extra instruction for our Pre-K children include science, sports skills, and music.
 Before and aftercare is available through our Extended Day Program—starting at 7 a.m., with final pick-up at 6 p.m.

 Please contact the front office for more information about cost and availability.
 ALC is proud to have been visited annually by state officials and leaders in Early Childhood Education.